ethereum-node/merchantApi/README.md

 ### Fee

-The Ownbit Platform charges **0.5%** of transaction amount as the processing fee.
+The Ownbit Platform charges **2% - 0.5%** of transaction amount as the processing fee according to how much volume the merchant has processed.
 And the fee must be deposited into your Ownbit Merchant Wallet before hand.
 If the current fee is insufficient, no notification will be sent.
 And the Api will return the following error:

 ```
 {